hphelion/documentation/migration-overview-reference.md

 	The management console lists the new instance with a status of `Build`.
 When the instance is `Active`, you must assign a floating IP address to the instance in order to access the instance.

 13. In the menu, click `Floating IPs`.

-	HP Cloud Services 13.5 does not assign a public IP address automatically.
-To connect with the instance, you must assign a floating IP address to the instance.

-	For more information on floating IPs, see [Managing Your Floating IPs](https://community.hpcloud.com/article/managing-your-floating-ips-135#fipnovacli).

 13. In the Floating IPs page, click `Allocate New IP`.